Alternative successions to the English and British Crown

 British history provides several opportunities for alternative claimants to the English and later British Crown to arise, and historical scholars have on occasion traced to present times the heirs of those alternative claims.

 Throughout this article, the names of "would-have-been" monarchs are in italics.

 Abdication of Richard II

 Richard II abdicated in favour of Henry Bolingbroke on 29 September 1399.
-However, Henry was not next in the line to the throne; the heir presumptive was Edmund Mortimer, Earl of March, who descended from Edward III's second surviving son, Lionel of Antwerp, whereas Henry's father, John of Gaunt, was Edward's third surviving son.
+However, Henry was not next in the line to the throne; the heir presumptive was Edmund Mortimer, Earl of March, who descended from Edward III's second surviving son, Lionel of Antwerp, Duke of Clarence, whereas Henry's father, John of Gaunt, was Edward's third surviving son.

 Had Edmund inherited instead, the alternative succession would have been short-lived, for it re-united with the historical crown when Edward IV was declared king in 1461.